Skip to content

 4. If re-engages, reset status to “Active” and restart scoring

-5.3 Sales Enablement Automation
+5.3 What Sales Enablement Automations Should You Build?

 High-Intent Activity Alerts: